m0-foundation/ttg-frontend/README.md

 ### `.env` file:

-This app uses an .env file to set environment variables locally.
+This app uses an .env file to set environment variables locally (not in docker-compose).
 For local development, copy `.env.development` to `.env`

 For production or public testnets, please deploy the contracts using the script provided in the SPOG contracts repo, and create an .env file with appropriate values.